 It’s also worth noting that the device is currently listed on the likes of Amazon for $600, making it $200 cheaper than the Galaxy S21.

 3. Apple iPhone 12 series

 The iPhone 12 Mini is $100 cheaper than the base Galaxy S21 but offers a much smaller battery, no telephoto lens, and only 64GB storage in the base model.
-In other words, it definitely seems like you’re getting more bang for your buck with the S21.
+In other words, it seems like you’re getting more bang for your buck with the S21.
 Those wanting plenty more bells and whistles from an iPhone should look at the iPhone 12 Pro or Pro Max, packing features like a triple camera setup (or quad if you include the 3D depth camera), bigger batteries, and 128GB of base storage.

-It’s also worth noting that the iPhone 12 family doesn’t offer the Galaxy line’s high refresh rate screens, fingerprint scanners (important during the pandemic), or 8K recording option.
+It’s also worth noting that the iPhone 12 family doesn’t offer the Galaxy line’s high refresh rate screens, fingerprint scanners (important during the pandemic), or an 8K recording option.
 But it hasn’t stopped many people from buying these phones due to the slick nature of iOS and access to Apple’s ecosystem.

 4. Samsung Galaxy Note 20 Ultra

 The Note 20 Ultra is still very pricey, but it’s worth keeping an eye on this 2020 flagship if you can find a great deal.
 Samsung’s previous Ultra device offers an Exynos 990 or Snapdragon 865 Plus chipset, a QHD+ 120Hz OLED screen, and the usual Samsung flagship extras (IP68 rating, wireless charging, Dex support).
 It also packs a microSD card slot, which isn’t guaranteed with the S21 series.